openshift-eng/shodan/README.md

 #### Configuration

-The operator is configured via YAML configuration file you have to pass via the bugzilla-operator run --config flag.
+The operator is configured via YAML configuration file you have to pass via the openshift-eng/shodan run --config flag.
 The operator automatically restart when this config is changed.
 The config is available via `configmap/operator-config`.

 License